 This document applies to the 25-Seven PDM and specifically covers wiring and use of the GPIO Parallel Port connections.

 Eight parallel control inputs and eight parallel control outputs appear on the female DB-25 connector, with pinouts detailed below.
 Use the GPIO menu on the front panel to assign Input and Output functions.
 Please reference the full PDM Manual for information on the use of the menus.

 Inputs and outputs are opto-isolated for easy interface to other equipment.
 A +5v supply and ground are also brought out to the DB-25 for simple remote controls using pushbuttons and LED status readouts.
 If an output signal is a pulse, its opto-isolator will turn on for between 100ms and 1000ms (adjustable on the configuration screen).
 The factory default is 250ms.

 The +5v supply can provide 200 mA of current.
 This amount is more than adequate for eight LEDs and eight logic inputs.
 The total draw should not exceed 200 mA.
 There is an internal, self-resetting thermal circuit breaker that protects the power supply.
-If this breaker should trip, power off and allow several minutes for it cool down and reset.
+If this breaker should trip, power off and allow several minutes for it to cool down and reset.

 Basic remote control